spdk/spdk/go/rpc/README.md

 # JSON-RPC 2.0 client in Go

 This directory contains JSON-RPC client written in Go.
-The main goal is to ease communication with SPDK over Unix socket in Go.
+The main goal is to ease communication with SPDK over Unix and TCP socket in Go.
 In addition, this repository provides integration of a client with `rpc.py` - Go client replaces Python client.

 ## Client integration with rpc.py